 The Management Agreement generally provides that we will pay OBI Management a combination of fixed and incentive fees, which historically have equated to approximately 21% of the net cash flow received by us from our live theaters in New York.
 Since the fixed fees are applicable only during such periods as the New York theaters are booked, OBI Management receives no compensation with respect to a theater at any time when it is not generating revenue for us.
 This arrangement provides an incentive to OBI Management to keep the theaters booked with the best available shows, and mitigates the negative cash flow that would result from having an empty theater.
 In addition, OBI Management manages our Royal George live theater complex in Chicago on a fee basis based on theater cash flow.
 In 2013, OBI Management earned \$401,000, which was 20.1% of net cash flows for the year.
-In 2012, OBI Management earned \$390,000, which was 19.7% of net cash flows for the year.
-In 2011, OBI Management earned \$398,000, which was 19.4% of net cash flows for the year.
-In each year, we reimbursed travel related expenses for OBI Management personnel with respect to travel between New York City and Chicago in connection with the management of the Royal George complex.
+In 2012, OBI Management earned \$398,000, which was 19.4% of net cash flows for the year, we reimbursed travel related expenses for OBI Management personnel with respect to travel between New York City and Chicago in connection with the management of the Royal George complex.